πŸ—οΈ Garage Utilities Planning β€” Air, Vacuum, and Fume Extraction

 9. Pre-Drywall Items to Add Now

-• Dedicated 20A circuit for fume blower
+• 20A 120V dedicated circuit for the fume blower

 • Optional 1–2 empty conduits for sensors and future automation